jpswade/jpswade.github.io/_posts/2008-02-19-rip-and-decode-mp3s-via-myspace-music-player.md

   - Internet
 ---
 <p class="lead">
-  I&#8217;m always looking for new ways to get my hands on mp3s, this is yet another way, thanks to myspace.
+  I'm always looking for new ways to get my hands on mp3s, this is yet another way, thanks to myspace.
 </p>

 I figured out that there must be a way we can get our hands on the actual mp3 files found on the myspace music player.